 “A pleasure, Aigalianiariapiagia,” Doil replied.
 He was every bit as literate as Vere, and he only hesitated slightly over the name.
 Internally, he seethed at Vere.
 What did the man mean, ‘witch’?
 Now, of course, there was no opportunity to demand an explanation, which was probably Vere’s whole purpose in being so mysterious about this matter.
 Then the name by which she had presented herself fully processed in Doil’s mind, and he found himself staring.
 “Then you must be here in response to Prime Kiluron’s letter?”

-Aiga nodded, and held out a dagger with the Prime’s personal seal.
+Aiga nodded, and she held out a dagger with the Prime’s personal seal.
 “I have the dagger, if you need proof.
 I’ve come to help, if I can.
 Prime Kiluron indicated the situation was desperate, and I do know a little about the healing arts.”
 She hesitated.
 “Where is Kiluron, by the way?
 I had sort of imagined he might come meet me himself…”

 Calming his racing mind to focus upon the present, Doil turned away the proffered dagger.
 “I’m afraid that the situation has deteriorated even since Prime Kiluron wrote his letter to you,” he explained.
 “The Prime himself is ill, and if I cannot find a treatment soon, I fear that he, and Merolate itself, may not long survive.”

-Though he hid it well, Aiga could tell that Doil was uncomfortable, and it was not difficult to surmise why that might be.
+Though he hid it well, Aiga could tell that Doil was uncomfortable, and it was not difficult to surmise why that could be.
 The Prime might have been quick to forgive her attempt on his life, and to see past his absorbed attitudes about magic, but he was a very different man than his advisor.
 Not that Doil was overt in his discomfort or suspicion, but he did maintain a formality and distance that Aiga resented, no matter how much she might understand it.

 “We think that we’ve managed to contain the plague to Merolate and Dervate Cities,” Doil was saying.
 “Intelligence is poor these days, but it is likely that Minister Kelina successfully razed Dervate City.”